NOTE: Since September 2024, SwipeGuide is part of L2L

 1 December 2022

-Digital work instruction tools open up new possibilities.
-They make it easier to implement clear processes and get consistent outcomes with concise work instructions.
-On top of that, it can become a reporting tool by implementing checklists.
+Digital work instruction open up new possibilities for modern manufacturers.
+They're an excellent tool to implement clear, standardized processes and get consistent outcomes with concise work instructions.
+On top of that, they can can also function as an invaluable reporting tool with integrated checklists.

-The user simply swipes yes, no and next, quickly completing a checklist, including the option to leave a comment.
+During their routine inspections, users can simply swipes yes, no, and next to quickly complete checklists and include feedback with comments.
 The outcome is registered and the gathered data can be used for anything from audits to responding swiftly to detected problems.

 The importance of picking the right one.